daidokoro/qaz/README.md

         - public: 10.10.2.0/24
 ```

-Note: Config files do not need to be named config.yml
+Note: Config files do not need to be named `config.yml` Qaz will look for this filename by default if no config is specified.
+When config is named differently, you can specify the config file using the `-c --config` flags.

 --